letmeentertainyou/IceBrakes/docs/README.txt

 *** Why does IceBrakes exist? ***

 I fully realize that the last thing your project needs is another linter.
-IceBrakes uses pylint, mypy and pytest in the 0.0.1 version so I am aware how many tools exist, and how little desire I have to add more tools (and config files) to my project.
+IceBrakes uses pylint, mypy and pytest so I am aware how many tools exist, and how little desire I have to add more tools and config files to my project.

 Why am I writing IceBrakes then?
 This is my first public project, and I am using it as a chance for me to practice documenting and testing a project.
 Improving my skills as a developer and communicator are